kmilanez/kalah/README.md

 * POST -> http://localhost:8081/auth passing payload: {"username":"<yourusername>","password":"<yourpassword>"}
 * POST -> http://localhost:8081/games passing payload: {"username":"<yourusername>","password":"<yourpassword>"} and token from authentication request in "Authorization" header
 At this point game will wait for a second player.
 For that, add a new user following above steps
 * PUT -> http://localhost:8081/games/game-id/pit-id passing payload: {"username":"<yourusername>","password":"<yourpassword>"} and token from authentication request in "Authorization" header.
-First player available pits are {1,2,3,4,5,6,7} and second player have {8,9,10,11,12,13,14}
+First player available pits are {1,2,3,4,5,6} and second player have {8,9,10,11,12,13}. {7,14} are reserved for kalahs.

 # Future improvements